 iTerm2 is an open source replacement for Apple's Terminal.
 It's highly customizable and comes with a lot of useful features.

-Note: Instead of downloading iTerm from the website you can use Homebrew
+Note: Instead of downloading and installing iTerm2 manually, you can use Homebrew

 brew cask install iterm2